Perfect long lasting, sensitive-free restorations

 A bonding agent creates the bond, and the composite material maintains it.
 The long-term success of the restoration is dependent upon the physical properties of the composite material.

-The Rule of 55 states that all five surfaces (enamel, dentin, porcelain, metal, and composite) can be bonded in five steps (prep surface, apply bonding agent, select restorative, place restorative, contour/finish/polish).
+The All Surface Bonding Chart states that all five surfaces (enamel, dentin, porcelain, metal, and composite) can be bonded in five steps (prep surface, apply bonding agent, select restorative, place restorative, contour/finish/polish).

 What are the different types of Tenure and when do I use each?